Who Is Felicity Huffman?

 According to court documents, Huffman and Macy contributed $15,000 to a phony charitable organization in exchange for having a preferred proctor oversee their older daughter's college entrance exam and secretly change her incorrect answers.
 Huffman was charged with felony conspiracy to commit mail fraud and honest services mail (her husband was not charged) and released after posting a $250,000 bond.

 On April 8, it was announced that Huffman was among the 13 parents who agreed to plead guilty to the charges.
-On September 13, Huffman was sentenced to 14 days in prison, $30,000 fine, 250 hours of community service and a year of probation.
+On September 13, Huffman was sentenced to 14 days in prison, a $30,000 fine, 250 hours of community service and a year of probation.

 "I accept the court’s decision today without reservation.
 I have always been prepared to accept whatever punishment Judge Talwani imposed.
 I broke the law.
 I have admitted that and I pleaded guilty to this crime.
 There are no excuses or justifications for my actions.
 Period," Huffman said in a statement.